syncfusion-content/winui-docs/winui/Chart/FastChart/Fast-Series.md

 # Fast Series in WinUI Charts (SfChart)

-A fast series is a special kind of line chart that can render a collection with a huge number of data points.
+A fast series is a special kind of series that can render a collection with huge number of data points.
 Fast series is rendered using a polyline segment.

 ## Fast Line

-The [`FastLineSeries`]() is a special kind of line series that can render a collection with a huge number of datapoints.
-FastLine is rendered using polyline segment.
+The [`FastLineSeries`]() is a special kind of line series that can render a collection with huge number of datapoints.
+Fast line is rendered using polyline segment.

 {% tabs %}

 {% highlight xaml %}

-<chart:FastLineSeries x:Name="FastLineSeries" ItemsSource="{Binding Data}"
+<chart:FastLineSeries ItemsSource="{Binding Data}"

 XBindingPath="XValue" YBindingPath="YValue"/>